Datová Schránka - Data Box

 Note that the second time around there is a chance that you cannot log in right away, but first must enter a 5-digit code which you must select from a 12-digit code according to instructions in Czech.

-Obligated monthly reporting for EU transactionsAs per 2010, any VAT-registered business that sends invoices to VAT-registered EU customers are obligated to report monthly / quarterly with an electronic document in a special format.
-This report can be sent using the datová schránka or with special software + an electronic signature.
+obligatory monthly reporting for EU transactions: VAT Return and ESLAs per 2010, any VAT-registered business that sends invoices to VAT-registered EU customers are obligatory to report monthly / quarterly with electronic documents in a special format (XML).
+Those can be sent using the datová schránka or with special software + an electronic signature.

 This has big consequences for consultants who perform their work here in Czech Republic but send an invoice to a company based in another EU country.
 Their accounting has because of this rule has become more complex and will need monthly / quarterly attention instead of just yearly accounting for a tax return.
 See also